How Do You Build a Topical Authority Map for AI Search Engines?

 Layer 1: Core Entity Definition

-Core entity definition establishes your brand's identity within AI knowledge systems.
+According to a Surfer SEO data survey, 88% of SEO professionals believe topical authority is "very important" to their strategy — and the foundational step is core entity definition, which establishes your brand's identity within AI knowledge systems.
 Before mapping topics, you must define what your brand is, what it does, and how it differs from every competitor.
 AI models maintain internal entity representations — nodes in a knowledge graph that associate names with attributes, capabilities, and relationships.
 Your first task is to ensure your brand's entity node is clearly defined, accurately described, and consistently reinforced across every piece of content you publish.

 Document your core entity with four elements.
 Your entity name is the exact brand name as it should appear in AI responses.
 Your entity description is a two-sentence definition of what your brand does and who it serves.
 Your entity attributes are the specific capabilities, specializations, and differentiators that separate you from competitors.
 Your entity relationships map how your brand connects to industry categories, technologies, and adjacent entities in the knowledge graph.